-As vice president and academic affairs officer, Kathleen Bollard is the president’s liaison between system administration and the tenured, tenure-track and nontenure track continuing instructors who teach, conduct research, and engage in community service on all four University of Colorado campuses.
+As vice president and academic affairs officer, Michael Lightner is the president’s liaison between system administration and the 5,170 tenured, tenure-track faculty and non-tenure track continuing instructors who teach, conduct research and engage in community service on all four University of Colorado campuses.

-She is an adviser to CU President Bruce D. Benson, working closely with his executive staff, the Colorado Department of Higher Education, the Board of Regents’ academic affairs committee, and with chancellors, provosts, deans, and other leaders across the CU system.
-She also works with the Faculty Council -- which named her Administrator of the Year in 2009 -- and other governance groups.
+He is an adviser to CU President Bruce D. Benson, working closely with his executive staff, the Colorado Department of Higher Education, the Board of Regents’ academic affairs committee, and with chancellors, provosts, deans and other leaders across the CU system.
+He previously served as Associate Vice President of Academic Affairs.